Henry-Egboh/New-website/README.md

-#sample website
+# Sample website
-This is my sample website
+This is my sample website.

+## Other notes
+This is where it all starts.